Are Glass Straws Breakable? (What You Need To Know)

 Unbreakable.
 Shatter-proof.
 Shatter-resistant.

 There are many glass straw vendors who use these terms to describe their products.
-If you come across one that does, you might want to question their other claims.
+If you come across one that does, it may be that those straws are covered with a protective plastic sheath.
+(We´re choosing to avoid plastic.)

 Truth bomb: Yes, glass straws can break under certain conditions.

 Now, it's true that glass straws are stronger than stemware.
 In fact, in a battle between a glass straw and a wine glass, the straw is far more likely to come out unscathed while the wine glass is shattered.
-(We´ve broken a number of wine glasses to test this theory, but we´ve never broken a straw.)
+(We´ve broken a number of wine glasses to test this theory!)

 That's because glass straws (like ours) are made from borosilicate, a material that has both a higher heat threshold and a stronger resistance to breakage under a variety of conditions than the soda-lime glass compound used in most glassware.